All Episodes

 It's not about being the villain of villains.

-It's about it's about doing um what's right for the American people.
+It's about doing what's right for the American people.

-Charlie Wrangle was on uh Fox Business last night with Neil Cavuto, who said, hey, uh Charlie, if the Republicans still push trying to attach a health care proviso delay, whatever you call it, even a key feature of medical device tax, what have you.
+Charlie Wrangel was on Fox business last night with Neil Cavuto, who said, hey, Charlie, if the Republicans still push trying to attach a health care proviso, delay, whatever you call it, even a key feature of medical device tax, what have you, you're saying it'll always go nowhere with Democrats, which leads me to believe that unless they just drop it and make a clean, continuing resolution,

-Not really, because the Republicans are taking a big gamble.
+Not really, because the Republicans take it a big gamble.

 If for some reason this didn't work, then Republicans will say, see, I told you it's right.